This blog may contain affiliate links. Read our disclosure policy for more info.

 The brewery is located to the south of Whistler.
-Although a little out of town, it’s worth it for any beer lover like myself!
+Although a little out of the main area of town, this is a great Whistler activity rain, hail, or shine!

-What could sound better than kayaking the River of Golden Dreams?
-This very unique kayaking tour in Whistler is honestly a must for anyone who loves seeing nature from a kayak or canoe.
+What could sound better than canoeing the River of Golden Dreams?
+This very unique tour in Whistler is really relaxing.
+On the trip, you can enjoy nature from a kayak or canoe.

-The trip travels between two of Whistlers biggest lakes starting at Alta Lake.
-From here, you’ll head off in the river mouth while floating along casually paddling in the currents.
-Along the way you’ll see geese, navigate past beaver dams, and enjoy overhanging greenery and stunning views.
+This tour travels between two of Whistler’s biggest lakes starting at Alta Lake.
+From here, you’ll head off down the river mouth while floating along casually paddling in the currents.

-You can book your Kayaking tour down the River of Golden Dreams in advance online or even find out more information!
+You can book your kayaking tour down the River of Golden Dreams in advance online or find out more information.

 I wasn’t sure whether to include this on my list because it is a little bit far from Whistler, but I honestly loved it so much I just had to include it!
 The Sea to Sky Gondola is actually 40 minutes from Whistler in the town of Squamish and sits next to the Chief hiking trail.

 Both the Chief and the Sea to Sky Gondola give you fantastic views of the Howe Sound.

 I loved the Chief as it’s an amazing hike and a good place to warm your legs up for some much harder hikes around Whistler.
 The hike takes around 3 hours to complete there and back and finishes on top of the Stawamus Chief.
 There are three peaks to climb but completing peak one is all I did and it was enough.